Ranked! Every Premier League manager by their job security in 2019/20

 Norwich rarely sack managers in haste.
 Sometimes it’s to their detriment: in 2013/14, they waited until April to dismiss Chris Hughton, leaving Neil Adams with only five games to save them – those games being a six-pointer against Fulham followed by meetings with Liverpool, Manchester United, Chelsea and Arsenal.
 This time, their patience is to the club’s credit – immensely so.

 Farke had a poor 2017/18 but Norwich’s board recognised it for what it was: a season of rebuilding, cutting their cloth accordingly after their parachute payments had ended.
-In the space of 12 months, the Canaries cashed in on James Maddison, Alex Pritchard, and Jacob and Josh Murphy.
-Then Farke took them to the Championship title by creating young stars and signing players from lower leagues overseas.
-Touché.
+In the space of 12 months, the Canaries slashed the wage bill and won the Championship.
+Farke should be given plenty of time this term.

 17. Sean Dyche (Burnley)